aurae-runtime/aurae/docs/index.md

 ### Principle of Least Awareness

 A single Aurae instance has no awareness of higher order scheduling mechanisms such as the Kubernetes control plane.
-Aurae is designed to take ownership of a single node, and expose the standard library a generic and meaningful way for higher order consumers.
+Aurae is designed to take ownership of a single node, and expose the standard library as a generic and meaningful way for higher order consumers.

 Aurae is a low level building block and is designed to work well with any higher order system by offering a thoughtful set of APIs and controls for managing workloads on a node.